ship123456/Weather-App/USER_GUIDE.md

 ## Support

-If you encounter issues that cannot be resolved using this guide, refer to the project's troubleshooting documentation or contact the project maintainer.
+If you encounter issues that cannot be resolved using this guide, refer to the project's Troubleshooting documentation or contact the project maintainer.

 Before requesting support, ensure that: